 Matthew Hinton-USA TODAY Sports

-As a high schooler and in his first and only year at Duke, Zion Williamson wowed fans and scouts alike.
-Following the 2018-19 college basketball season, Williamson was selected first overall by the Pelicans.
-The hype and anticipation for Williamson were immense, although his regular-season debut had to be delayed three months as he recovered from meniscus surgery.
-When he did see the court, though, it was eventful and more than worth the wait.
-As a second-year player, Williamson earned his first All-Star nod and averaged 27.0 points and 7.2 rebounds in 61 games before a season-ending finger fracture.
+As a high schooler and in his year at Duke, Zion Williamson wowed fans and scouts alike.
+Following the 2018-19 college basketball season, the Pelicans selected Williamson first overall in the NBA Draft.
+The hype and anticipation for Williamson were immense, although his regular-season debut was delayed three months as he recovered from meniscus surgery.

-The injuries continued in the offseason between his second and third seasons, as Williamson suffered a Jones fracture in his foot, which led to another surgery.
-While he was expected to return by the start of the season, his recovery timetable kept being altered until he was ultimately ruled out for the season.
 After a year in which he did not play any games, Williamson signed a five-year, $197.2 million contract extension, which reportedly included a clause that stated Williamson must weigh less than 295 pounds and have an acceptable body-fat percentage.

-A hamstring injury in early January 2023 would end Williamson's fourth year in the NBA, and his fifth year turned out to be a relatively healthy one until it wasn't.
+A hamstring injury in early January 2023 ended Williamson's fourth year in the NBA, and his fifth year turned out to be a relatively healthy one until it wasn't.
 After playing 70 games in the regular season, Williamson strained his hamstring in the final game before the postseason, which kept him out of the Pelicans' first-round playoff series vs. the Oklahoma City Thunder.

 During his career, one of Williamson's most vocal critics — particularly when it comes to his weight — has been Stephen A. Smith.
 But after a lopsided and lethargic Pelicans loss to the Los Angeles Lakers in the NBA In-Season Tournament semifinal, the longtime ESPN pundit went after Williamson especially hard.

-“The conditioning, I saw the brother go to the free throw line; he looked like he had a belly,” Smith said.
+“The conditioning, I saw the brother go to the free-throw line.
+He looked like he had a belly,” Smith said.
 “It is shameful.
 You got chefs in New Orleans — I’m not exaggerating, I’m quoting people — You got chefs in New Orleans who love him.
-They’re looking for him.
-Every chef there wants to meet him because they know he’ll show up to their restaurant.
-The word out on Zion Williamson is that he’ll eat the table.”

 Smith plainly said that Williamson “looks fat” and reiterated that Williamson had a “belly.”